Content Management Stage 1: Maintenance

 Brief Overview

-• For your Center of Excellence resourcing strategy, a balance between content creation and maintenance is recommended
+For your DAP team resourcing strategy, a balance between content creation, maintenance & optimization is recommended.

 Content breakage is not the only reason a user might have a non-optimal experience.
-A thorough Content Maintenance strategy ensures you have processes in place to monitor and optimize all three of the following:
+A thorough content management strategy ensures you have processes in place for both content maintenance and content optimization.
+The difference is defined as follows:

-1. Content Function: Is the content behaving as-expected?
+1. Content Maintenance: Is the content functioning as-expected?

-2. Content Relevance: Is the business objective this content was originally intended to address, still a priority for the organization?
+2. Content Optimization: Is the business objective this content was originally intended to address, still a priority for the organization?
+Is our solution strategy still working for our stakeholders?
+How are we integrating user feedback?

-Though the publishing of WalkMe content is not required to align with application release cycles, creating a digital adoption content maintenance strategy requires your CoE and/or Project Teams to be aware of the development and release cycles of the underlying application.
+Though the publishing of WalkMe content is not required to align with application release cycles, your Product Teams should be aware of the development and release cycles of the underlying application.

 Salesforce, for example, has three seasonal releases per year.
 Knowing this information is critical for your Program Manager to adjust Project Lead and Builder resource capacity so they are available for maintenance tasks 2-4 weeks prior to the seasonal release.